kzkedzierska/sonics/README.md

 ### MODES

 #### Monte Carlo
-SONiCS can be run in strictly Monte Carlo mode with **--monte_carlo** mode.
-That means that SONiCS will not stop and won't test the lnL distributions or ratio.
-It will report the values of descriptors for best model (maximal and the 75th percentile).
+Another approach to calling genotypes from capture datasets is to try to run a large number of simulations that saturate the parameter space and then pick the genotype that has the highest likelihood at varying quantiles of the distributions.
+SONiCS implements this approach, and it can be invoked by using the --monte_carlo option.

 #### Saving all simulations
-SONiCS can store the parameters and descriptors of all simulations.
+SONiCS can store the parameters and descriptors from all simulations.
 When run with **--save_report** it will dump the full report (with one simulation parameters and descriptors per line) into a csv file in the output directory.

 #### Choosing starting alleles
 SONiCS can choose input alleles randomly or half randomly - one allele is always the one with the highest support.
 By default sonics run in half_random mode, that can be changed to random by specifying **--random**.

 #### Support for partial alleles
-* **-t, --strict n_strict** - Procedure when encountered partial repetitions of the motif while parsing the VCF file.
+* **-t, --strict n_strict** - Action when encountered with partial repetitions of the motif in the VCF file.
 Options: 0 - pick on random one of the closest alleles, 1 - exclude given STR, 2 -exclude given genotype.
 Default: 1

 *Example:*
 REF=11, MOTIF=GT, GT=0|54;1|27;2|914;4|15